 I started doing sketches of Boris a little while ago, but found him hard to draw.
 He might be a snorkie, mix of schnauzer and yorkie or a morkie, maltese and yorkie.
 I tried to just sketch him at first, then timidly I added a bit of color, then I tried again on my iPad then I went back to pencil.

 At one point I started to draw other dogs and it has slowly become a little bit of an obsession.
 Everything dog-related started to creep into my universe.
-My Instagram turned into a dog parade and I started filling up my Pinterest with dog images.
+I started filling up my Pinterest with dog images.

 When you play with your dog, you cannot be anywhere else.
 You cannot think about anything else.
 You are there.
 If you get on the floor on all fours, play tug, tussle, or any other game, you will, for a few moments suspend reality.